 5. Once It’s Published, Celebrate it Far and Wide

-The people that get asked to contribute to a site again and again are the ones who, in addition to following directions in the submission process, promote their newly-published content.
+The people that get asked to contribute to a site repeatedly are the ones who, in addition to following directions in the submission process, promote their newly-published content.
 Once a post goes live, make sure you promote it on each of your social media channels, and anywhere else you can.
 Tag the blog when you do so the editor sees your effort to promote the article.
 Schedule it for several shares over the days and then weeks after it goes live.

 Ask your editor if you can republish your post on your own blog, linking back to the original.
 Some won’t want you to, because of concerns that Google will see it as duplicate content.
 At the very least, you can link to the article and refer to it in another post that you write on your blog.

 Becoming a regular guest blogger for a site comes down to being a good citizen, in my mind.
-Respect rules and directions, accommodate your editor, and overall be pleasant to work with.
+Respect rules and directions, accommodate your editor and overall be pleasant to work with.
 Even how you correspond via email can make a difference in how that editor views you and wants to work with you.
 Always be professional and respectful.
 Consider this a long-term relationship that you want to nurture, and act accordingly.